Using Zones to Divide Up Your Service Area

 There are many billing reports to filter your revenue data by originating zone, so that you can analyze the income of each zone separately... but the workflow itself is zone agnostic.

-AngelTrack automatically validates and uploads run reports to the relevant state trauma registries, based on each dispatch's origin state, and is unaffected by your zone designations.
+AngelTrack automatically validates and uploads run reports to the relevant state trauma registries, based on each dispatch's jurisdiction state, which is unaffected by your zone designations.
 To learn more, read the State Trauma Registry Uploads Guide.

 Defining a Zone